The government has introduced a set of acronyms to describe MACRA, all of which, in practice, are being used interchangeably

 Merit-Based Incentive Payment System

-Reformats current programs: MU/PQRS
+Reformats past programs: MU/PQRS

 Payment adjustments based on performance